dougeby/IntuneDocs/intune/compliance-policy-create-ios.md

 - **Password expiration (days)**: Select the number of days before the password expires, and they must create a new one.
 - **Number of previous passwords to prevent reuse**: Enter the number of previously used passwords that cannot be used.

+### Restricted applications
+You can restrict apps by adding their bundle IDs to the policy.
+Then if a device has the app installed, the device will be marked as noncompliant.
+- **App name**: Enter a user-friendly name to help you identify the bundle ID.
+- **App Bundle ID**: Enter the unique bundle identifier assigned by the app provider.
+To find bundle IDs for some common apps, see [Bundle ID reference for built-in iOS apps](https://docs.microsoft.com/en-us/intune/home-screen-settings-ios#bundle-id-reference-for-built-in-ios-apps).

 ## Assign user groups

 1. Choose a policy that you've configured.
 Existing policies are in **Device compliance** > **Policies**.